juxor/afaq/markdown/secD8.md

 commercial potential as consumer products (e.g. computers).
-Needless to say, all the profits go to the defence contractors and to the commercial companies who buy licences to patented technologies from them, rather than being shared with the public which funded the R&amp;D; that made the profits possible.
+Needless to say, all the profits go to the defence contractors and to the commercial companies who buy licences to patented technologies from them, rather than being shared with the public which funded the R&amp;D that made the profits possible.
 Thus militarism is a key means of securing technological advances within capitalism.